Abdoul Aziz Kaboré

-Abdoul Aziz Kaboré (born 1 January 1994) is a Burkinabé professional footballer who plays as a defensive midfielder for Luxembourgian team Union Titus Pétange.
+Abdoul Aziz Kaboré (born 1 January 1994) is a Burkinabé professional footballer who plays as a defensive midfielder for Luxembourgian team Bettembourg.
 Between 2015 and 2016, he made three appearances for the Burkina Faso national team.

 Career

 Born in Ouagadougou, Kaboré spent his early career playing for French teams Valenciennes and Boulogne.
 He moved to Fleury 91 in January 2019.
 Ahead of the 2019–20 season, he then joined Luxembourgian team Union Titus Pétange.

 He made his senior international debut for Burkina Faso in 2015.